JesusFernandez86/Python-CRUD/README.md

-# Flask app simple CRUD
+# Python app simple CRUD

 Final project of my Python Bootcamp using Bootstrap and CSS in frontend and backend with Pyton 3 and Flask framework.